tonyalas/react-tictactoe/README.md

 # React Tic-Tac-Toe

-This project was created with [Create React App](https://github.com/facebook/create-react-app).
+This project was created following the [Intro to React Tutorial](https://reactjs.org/tutorial/tutorial.html).
+It is a simple take on the classic Tic-Tac-Toe game made using React and Javascript.

 ## Online Heroku Version: